World Record Holder for Rowing the Atlantic solo from Europe to South America

 In 2015 as a crew member of Row2Recovery’s all amputee crew of four, Lee rowed across the Atlantic from La Gomera in the Canaries to Antigua and into the Guinness world record books as the first physically disabled crew of four to row any ocean.
 (Telegraph: 2015, Row2Recovery)

 As The Rowing Marine, Lee raised money for The Royal Marines Charity and the Endeavour Fund.
 Following his success he received a video call from HRH Duke of Sussex, to congratulate him upon his achievement.
+In 2019, he was awarded the BEM (British Empire Medal) for charitable fundraising, and was featured in 2019’s Guinness Book of Records, coming to a total of 4 Guinness World Records.
+He holds the world record for the fastest unsupported row across the Atlantic.

 A natural and engaging speaker, Lee’s incredible personal story has captivated a range of audiences: From school children – often those deemed to have the most challenging behaviour – to after dinner gala events and the England football team in their pre 2018 World Cup training camp.